ecsyjs/ecsy/README.md

 - Singleton components can be registered per `world`
 - Multiple queries per system
 - Reactive support:
-  - Support for reactive systems (React to changes on entities and components)
+  - Support for reactive behaviour on systems (React to changes on entities and components)
   - System can query mutable or immutable components
 - Predictable:
-  - Systems will run on the order they were registered
+  - Systems will run on the order they were registered or based on the priority defined when registering them
-  - Reactive events will not generate a random callback when emited but queued
+  - Reactive events will not generate a random callback when emited but queued and be processed in order
 - Modern Javascript: ES6, classes, modules,...
 - Pool for components and entities